 9) Black eyes

 Black eyes are uncommon.
 Approximately 1% of the population has them.
-It’s frequently found in African Asians and indigenous Americans but less proportion.
+It’s frequently found in African Asians and indigenous Americans but in less proportion.
 However, another reason for having black eyes is Aniruddha’s rare condition.
-It means without iris, which provokes the absence of iris in both eyes.
+It means without an iris, which provokes the absence of an iris in both eyes.

-- This condition is not common because it only affects 1 in 80,000 people and can be hereditary or appear out of nowhere.
+• This condition is uncommon because it only affects 1 in 80,000 people and can be hereditary or appear out of nowhere.

 The research shows that people with darker eyes are considered more agreeable.
 Other studies show that people with black eyes are also better at sports involving hitting targets and drinking less alcohol than people with paler eyes.
-The darker eyes get, the more melanin has appeared in the irises over time.
+The darker the eyes get, the more melanin has appeared in the irises.
 The final eye color sometimes isn’t even fully established until 12.

 10) Brown eyes